-In this ranking, we profile the top 15 most affordable masters in forensic accounting online programs of 2020.
+In this ranking, we profile the top 15 most affordable masters in forensic accounting online programs.

 Forensic accounting is a specialized accounting niche that utilizes auditing and investigative skills to conduct thorough examination into business, corporation, or individual finances.
 Forensic accountant careers require a master’s in accounting degree, along with specialized training.
 Finding forensic accounting programs, especially masters in forensic accounting online programs, can be challenging, as few exist.
 However, we located accredited and highly ranked schools that offer affordable options for masters in forensic accounting online degrees.